Haefliger cohomology of complete Riemannian foliations: Haefliger type characterization of strong tenseness

-Let $(M,\F)$ be a foliated manifold.
-Let $(\E,\nabla)$ be a flat vector bundle over $M$.
+Let $M$ be a manifold with a foliation $\F$ and a flat vector bundle $(\E,\nabla)$.
 A {\em transversal} of $(M,\F)$ is an immersion $T \to M$ which is transverse to the leaves of $\F$ by definition, but throughout this article we regard $T$ as a subset of $M$.
 Recall that a transversal $T$ of $(M,\F)$ is called {\em total} if it intersects every leaf of $\F$.
-For any total transversal $T$ of $(M,\F)$, we have the holonomy pseudogroup $\Hol(T)$ of $(M,\F)$ on $T$.
-For any leaf path $\gamma$ which connects two points of $T$, we can consider the parallel transport along $\gamma$ on $(\E,\nabla)$, which gives a $\Hol(T)$-action on $\E|_{T}$.
-Throughout this article, such $\Hol(T)$-equivariant flat vector bundle on $T$ obtained from $(\E,\nabla)$ will be denoted by the same symbol $(\E,\nabla)$.
-We topologize $\Omega_{c}^{\bt}(T;\E)$ with the LF-topology like in the last section.
-The following result is proved in a way analogous to~\cite[Corollary in Section~1.2]{Haefliger1980}, based on the fact that the equivalence class of $\Hol(T)$ is independent of the choice of $T$.
+Take a total transversal $T$ and consider the holonomy pseudogroup $\Hol_{T}(\F,\E)$ on $\E|_{T}$ generated by the lift of holonomy maps of $\F$ to $\E$ (see Section \ref{sec:I2}), which acts on $\E|_{T}$.
+Since the equivalence class of $\Hol_{T}(\F,\E)$ is independent of the choice of $T$, so is the isomorphism class of $\Omega^{\bt}_{c}\big(\E|_{T}/\Hol_{T}(\F,\E)\big)$.
+Thus the Haefliger cohomology of $(M,\F)$ with values in $(\E,\nabla)$ is well-defined as the cohomology of this complex.